skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 has more or less stopped all around, and the usual chatter of the area has stopped.

-"Conjurer Vormoth", comes a voice of authority from behind him.
+"Conjurer Vormoth," comes a voice of authority from behind him.

 He slowly turns around and sees a huge group of soldiers.
 Two full groups of soldiers (fourteen total) have spread themselves out behind